cedadev/ipcc_ddc_site/sim/gcm_monthly/SRES_AR4/index.md

 <p>The list of requested variables can be find <a href="/gcm/misc/List_of_AR4_variables.pdf">here</a>
 </p>

-<P>These data represent a subset of the IPCC-Mode Ouput archive run by <a href="http://www-pcmdi.llnl.gov/ipcc/about_ipcc.php"> PCMDI</a>.
+<P>These data represent a subset of the IPCC-Mode Ouput archive run for CMIP3 by <a href="https://pcmdi.llnl.gov/ipcc/historical_details.html"> PCMDI</a>.
 There you
 may also find the complete set of variables in monthly, daily or 3 hourly temporal resolution.
 </p>